 An examination of the characteristics of power transmission and distribution equipment.
 DC, single phase, poly phase AC machinery are covered including servo machines.
 Transformers, transducers and industrial controls are also studied.

-EENG 1199 Seminar

-This course will be a discussion of particular problems related to the student's chosen program and areas of interest.
+EENG 1199 Seminar 1-6 credits This course will be a discussion of particular problems related to the student's chosen program and areas of interest.